geoffrey-young/pika-filament-buffer/README.md

 currently, there are 6, 9, and 12 slot versions.  the only parts that differ depending on the number of slots are the side latches and bottom bracket.

-the 9 cart is the most popular, and what I currently run. both the 6 and 12 cart versions have at least one user I've worked through the design with, so I'm confident in the dimentional accuracy. however, if you discover an issue with the sizing just let me know.
+the 9 cart is the most popular, and what I currently run. both the 6 and 12 cart versions have at least one user I've worked through the design with, so I'm confident in the dimensional accuracy. however, if you discover an issue with the sizing just let me know.

 | part                                                           | description                                                                                                       | required hardware |
 | :---                                                           | :---                                                                                                              | :---              |